MA Degree Requirements and Timeline

 At the start of the semester in which you plan on submitting the MA project, you must file for graduation with the Graduate College.

 You must enroll in English 597 to write your paper, but you should begin planning and discussing your project earlier.
-Prior to registration in ENGL 597, you should obtain written (email) permission from your Director to enroll and then you should complete the appropriate online form, including a 100-150-word summary of your project.
+Prior to registration in ENGL 597, you should obtain written (email) permission from your Director to enroll and then you should complete the appropriate form, including a 100-150-word summary of your project.
 If the required amount of credits for the Master’s Degree has been met (32), you may choose to register for zero hours of ENGL 597.
 NB: Zero hours requires registration; it is not the same as not registering for ENGL 597.

 The Director and Reader

 The MA Qualifying Paper has a Director and a second reader.
 The Director is a professor, usually in the English department, for whom the student has completed work related to the thesis, or with whom the student has worked previously in some capacity.
 The second reader should be a professor in the English department or in any other department in the university.
 The thesis Director and the reader review drafts of the paper and complete a Master’s Project: Certificate of Approval Form once they are satisfied that the paper has been completed in a satisfactory manner.